Encharted Cook

 • Sour Cream - Sour cream brings a different, tangy creaminess to the dressing.

-• Lemon Pepper - Lemon pepper is a combination of lemon and flowery black pepper flavors.
+• Lemon Pepper - Lemon pepper is a blend of lemon and flowery black pepper.

-• Garlic Powder - A hint of garlic gives the salad another savory note to go with the red onion.
+• Garlic Powder - A hint of garlic adds another savory note to the salad, complementing the red onion.

 • Green Peas - Frozen peas that are thawed but not cooked are the star of this salad.
 The flavor is fresh, the color is bright, and it is perfectly safe to eat thawed peas.
 Just set them out to thaw while the bacon is cooking and you are prepping the other vegetables.